sparksammy/Video2Resolve/README.md

 ### What will it output as
 It will output in the same directory as the non-converted video, with the same name but with a extra ".mov" file extention.
 If by any chance you input a ".mov" (i.e. sound is broken on export), it will just add an extra ".mov" to the end of the file name.

+### Do you deserve a Nobel Peace Prize for eleminating the issue of not being able to import (or export with sound).
+***I doubt it, I think the world has greater issues.*** (i.e. world peace, hunger, toilets in certan places, etc)